GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

         matches: 'ExploreKnowledgeBase'
     });
     ```

-## Task 6: Test your Bot at this Point
+## Task 5: Test your Bot at this Point

-In this task you will test your changes after to move ahead.

 1. Run the app from a console (`node app.js`) and open the emulator.
 Type the bot URL as usual (`http://localhost:3978/api/messages`).

 1. Type *explore hardware*.
-Notice the list of articules with that *category* listed by your bot.
+Notice the list of articles with that *category* shown by your bot.
 You can also try with the remaining categories values you upload as LUIS entity list.

     ![exercise4-testbit-explorehardware](./images/exercise4-testbit-explorehardware.png)

----

-## Task 7: Update the Bot to Display the Article
+## Task 6: Update the Bot to Display Categories (Facets) and Articles

-In this task you will update your bot code to enable it to show the articles in the knowledge from exploring the Knowledge Base starting by its categories or requesting a specific category or article.
+In this task you will update your bot code to explore the Knowledge Base starting by its categories or requesting a specific category or article.

+// TODO: add info about Facets

 1. In the **app.js**, update the default dialog to perform a search.